apache/jackrabbit-filevault-package-maven-plugin/src/site/markdown/migrating.md

 Overview
 --------
-Some of the functionality of former `com.day.jcr.vault:content-package-maven-plugin` (Adobe's plugin) was not retained when the code was migrated to the  `org.apache.jackrabbit:filevault-package-maven-plugin` (Jackrabbit's plugin).
+Some of the functionality of `com.day.jcr.vault:content-package-maven-plugin` (Adobe's plugin) was not retained when the code was migrated to the  `org.apache.jackrabbit:filevault-package-maven-plugin` (Jackrabbit's plugin).
-In particular, all the goals dealing with the Adobe CRX Package Manager interoperability were removed.
+In particular, all the goals dealing with the Adobe's CRX Package Manager interoperability were removed.

-Starting with the [1.0.2 release][0] of Adobe's plugin, all the content packaging functionality was removed, so that both plugins can now be used in the same project (pom).
+Starting with the [1.0.2 release][0] of Adobe's plugin, all the content package build functionality was removed, so that both plugins can now be used in the same project (pom).

-Projects that want to migrate to Jackrabbit's plugin just need to replace the maven coordinates of the content package plugin.
-And, if the package manager goals are sill needed, add Adobe's plugin again.
+Projects that want to migrate to Jackrabbit's plugin just need to replace the <aven coordinates of the content package plugin.
+And, if the package manager goals are still needed, add Adobe's plugin again.

 Example
 -------